-There were other lightweight/convenience stroller that stood out, but just not as much as the Britax B-Agile and Baby Jogger City Mini.
+There were other lightweight/convenience strollers that stood out, just not as much as the Britax B-Agile and Baby Jogger City Mini.
 Here they are:

-- Graco FastAction Fold Sport Click Connect ($170).
-Highly rated at Amazon and Babies R Us, this three-wheeler weighs 21.5 pounds (almost 5 pounds more than B-Agile), and reviews consistently point out the stroller's heft and bulk.
+- Graco FastAction Fold Jogger Click Connect ($170) - Highly rated at Amazon and Babies 'R' Us, this three-wheeler weighs 21.5 pounds (almost 5 pounds more than B-Agile) and reviews consistently point out the stroller's heft and bulk.

-- Babyhome Emotion ($299).
-Sure it's super-stylish, lightweight (13 pounds!), narrow, easy to fold, and comes with a rain shield and a bug net, but the canopy is small and fixed, the harness requires rethreading, and the fold requires two hands.
+- Babyhome Emotion ($299) - Sure it's super stylish, lightweight (13 pounds!), narrow, easy to fold, and equipped with a rain shield and a bug net, but the canopy is small and fixed, the harness requires rethreading, and the fold requires two hands.
 Oh, and it's $300.

-- Joovy Scooter ($150, for older model; $300 for newer model).
-The older model is well-reviewed, but not everyone is enamored with the y-shaped handlebars, the tough fold, and the color options (Greenie is downright neon!).
-The new model switches to a more standard-shaped handlebar, but at $300, the only thing you're really getting that's slightly better than B-Agile is a huge below-seat storage bin and a bumper bar.
+- Joovy Scooter ($150, for older model; $300 for newer model) - The older model is well-reviewed, but not everyone is enamored with the Y-shaped handlebars, the tough fold, and the color options (Greenie is downright neon!).
+The new model switches to a more standard-shaped handlebar, but at $300, the only thing you're really getting that's slightly better than the B-Agile is a huge below-seat storage bin and a bumper bar.

 What About More Expensive Strollers?

-While there are $1,000 strollers, and those can be easily considered way too expensive for a stroller, but many parents think that if they want to splurge on their kid, splurge on the stroller.
-Think about it: if you use your stroller every day, a $365 stroller only costs you a buck a day to use for the first year.
+While $1,000 strollers can easily be considered way too expensive, many parents think that if they want to splurge on their kid, splurge on the stroller.
+Think about it: If you use your stroller every day, a $365 stroller only costs you a buck a day to use for the first year.
 That's not too much.

 Strollers that are twice the cost of the B-Agile are definitely good strollers.
-But they're not twice the quality of a B-Agile, they don't have twice the features, they aren't twice as easy to use in an urban or suburban environment.
-I understand the urge to spend up for your kid, but a few more hundred dollars than the B-Agile is not getting you a huge upgrade.
-It's instead a minor upgrade, if even an upgrade at all.
-You might gain one feature, but you'll lose in getting a stroller that's bulkier, or less easy to fold.
-And besides, there are expensive strollers that are noticeably worse than the B-Agile, like the Inglesina Avio Stroller, which is all looks, and no functionality.
-Its bright, flashy colors and sleek design are clearly meant to attract attention, but the thing is clunky to fold and very difficulty to put together in the first place.
+But they're not twice the quality of a B-Agile, they don't have twice the features, and they aren't twice as easy to use in an urban or suburban environment.
+I understand the urge to spend up for your kid, but a few hundred dollars more than the B-Agile is not getting you a huge upgrade.
+It's a minor upgrade, if even an upgrade at all.
+You might gain one feature, but you'll lose by getting a stroller that's bulkier or less easy to fold.
+And besides, there are expensive strollers that are noticeably worse than the B-Agile, like the Inglesina Avio Stroller, which is all looks and no functionality.
+Its bright, flashy colors and sleek design are clearly meant to attract attention, but the thing is clunky to fold and very difficult to put together in the first place.
 Not at all designed for a parent whose hands are full with a child, diaper bag, car keys, and groceries.
 But it does come with a pretty hilarious product description: "Unparalleled, made-in-Italy smoothness and effortless thrust, even after long use."
 Funny, but I'm not paying $424 for it.